 Over the years we have recognized the reasonable price for NordicTrack’s Commercial 2950 yet have disliked their previous attempts to integrate multiple screens as well as their continually poor customer service.
-Still, the Commercial 2950 has ranked as our Best Buy in the $2,000 to $2,999 price range in 2017 as it is a very well built, thoughtfully engineered machine.
+Still, the Commercial 2950 has ranked as our Best Buy in the $2,000 to $2,999 price range in 2017 and 2019 as it is a very well built, thoughtfully engineered machine.

 I purchased the commercial 2950 directly from Nordictrack in Nov 2017.
 I immediately had problems with the software which they sent out a whole new monitor.
 Overall, the machine works.
 The giant monitor is pointless since you aren't able to watch t.v. or movies or anything.
 If you sign up for iFit which costs hundreds a year, then you can participate in their video based workouts.
 Watch out if you get any type of motion sickness.
 The camera pans around and your body is going straight. iFit should be included with the larger price tag, but it's a business so it's not.

 This treadmill is not worth the price.
 NordicTrack creates the impression that you are getting a 22 inch HD monitor that will be useful.
 There is no way to access or browse the internet.
 I check with NordickTrack Customer service and they confirm that there is no way to access the internet or do anything with the big beautiful monitor other than iFit.
 For some reason there are third party reviews that claim there is browser capability with the internet.
 I have to wonder how the third party reviewers got this wrong.
 This costs $700 more than the 2450.
 Why?